If you are reasonably fit and physically able, this is a great opportunity to combine nature with a workout!

 There are packages you can book with local adventure tour companies.

-Besides, Kellie’s Castle is not far away from this cave:
+Besides this, Kellie’s Castle is not far away from this cave:

 At roughly 25 minutes’s drive, this historical building is a must-visit Perak attraction too!